jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 ### Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.

 The final solution seems to be reactive and adding or deleting backend nodes is easy.
-One issue we can find  on the current solution is that it is the best way to adding or removing a backend node dynamically.
+One issue we can find  on the current solution is that it is the best way to adding or removing only a **backend** node dynamically.
 We therefore, cannot do the same for the `HaProxy` container.
+We have to launch manually the `ha` container and cannot launch another one on the fly.
 We should maybe do the same for this container.

 ### (Optional:) Present a live demo where you add and remove a backend container.

-If you need any more info, or a live demonstration , please feel free to contact us and we will be pleased to do so.
+The demo has already been done in class to Yann Lederrey on the date of the 06/01/2020 at 14:56,

 ## Conclusion